zeliard/GameLift/README.md

 It is easy to build and run GameLiftGameServer and DummyClients.
 The only prerequisite is Visual Studio 2013.
  1. Open GameLiftGameServer solution file and then build it.
  2. Upload a GameLiftGameServer binary with affiliated files (dlls, logs in upload folder) by AWS CLI
- 3. Create a GameLift Fleet by AWS Console (use a port number as Launch parameter)
+ 3. Create a GameLift Fleet by AWS Console
- 4. Open DummyClients solution file and edit DummyClients.h file in your context. set AWS_REGION and MAX_GAME_SESSIONS
+ 4. Open DummyClients solution file and edit config.ini file. set ALIAS_ID, GAMELIFT_REGION and MAX_GAME_SESSIONS
-    - When you want to access the fleet directly: just set ALIAS_ID
-    - When you want to use [Matchmaking Functionality](http://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-client-queues.html): define USE_MATCH_QUEUE and set MATCH_QUEUE_NAME
+    - Note: when you want to use [Matchmaking Functionality](http://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-client-queues.html): define USE_MATCH_QUEUE and set MATCH_QUEUE_NAME in DummyClients.h
  5. Build DummyClients and run.
 (AWS credential is required on your PC: environment variables or $HOME/.aws folder)
  6. For Cocos2dxGameClient, edit main.cpp file, set your ALIAS_ID, AWS_REGION, and then RUN! (you can login by pressing 'L' key.)